The Rebellion That Got Ratio'd — Modern Paraphrase | nocap.bible

 Sheba Starts a Whole Rebellion 📣

-Right in the middle of all the post-Absalom chaos, a man named Sheba — described as a "worthless man" from the tribe of Benjamin — saw his opportunity and took it.
+Right in the middle of all the post-Absalom chaos, a man named — described as a "worthless man" from the tribe of — saw his opportunity and took it.
 He blew a trumpet and made his announcement:

 "We have no portion in David.
 We have no inheritance in the son of Jesse.
 Every man to his tents, Israel!"